 The theater closed on January 31, 1965, and the building was converted into a sewing factory.
 However, during the conversion the building was not gutted — instead, walls were built inside the auditorium, which covered and protected the ornate plasterwork.
 After the bakery that had been occupying the building since the 1980’s closed in 2013, the borough of Carteret took possession and discovered the protected auditorium behind the interior walls.

 Carteret planned to restore and expand the Ritz into a 1,600 seat performing arts center and movie theater.
 In 2015, the borough received a $6 million grant from the Middlesex County Cultural and Arts Trust Fund to be used for the new performing arts center.
-However, a structural survey conducted during the planning stages revealed that the cost of restoring the existing structure could be cost prohibitive.
-Moving forward, the borough will either demolish a portion of the theater and incorporate what remains into the new performing arts center or they will demolish the whole building and honor the Ritz in the design of the new one.
+However, a structural survey conducted during the planning stages revealed that the cost of restoring the existing structure would be cost prohibitive and the theater was demolished in early August 2017.
 The opening of the Carteret Performing Arts Center is planned for 2018, and will host live music and cultural events, off-broadway plays and comedy acts.
+A portion of the new building will honor the original Ritz Theatre.